mykelalvis/FT/Traveller/WORKING/Book 1.md

 or bare skin when defending against blades; it is worthless against guns.
 Mesh (Cr150; TL 7): A, jacket or body suit made of natural or synthetic leather and reinforced with a lining of flexible metal mesh, similar to chain mail but lighter and stronger.
-Mesh reduces or stops penetration by blades and has some effective- ness against guns; it is ineffective against laser fire.
+Mesh reduces or stops penetration by blades and has some effective-ness against guns; it is ineffective against laser fire.

 ##### Cloth (Cr250; TL 6): A heavy duty body suit tailored from ballistic cloth.
 The